 There was a large Jewish community (around 2400) before the War.
 This area was handed over to the Russians (after being taken over by the Wehrmacht) as part of the Ribbentrop-Molotov pact – thereby sparing the Jews until 1941.
 Many Jews fleeing from the Germans crossed the border during 1940 – and some were sent to Siberia by the Russians.
-Another (older) woman from the same town, with the same name, but married, was murdered in Treblinka.
-The Shkop family are related to a famous Talmudic scholar and one of the leading rabbis before the War named Rabbi Shimon Shkop – who was a rabbi in the town of Bransk in 1907.
+Another (older) woman from the same town, with the same name but married, was murdered in Treblinka.
+The Shkop family is related to a famous Talmudic scholar, and one of the leading rabbis before the War named Rabbi Shimon Shkop – who was a rabbi in the town of Bransk in 1907.

-Our passport holder crossed over from the Russian occupied area into Lithuania in 1940 using this passport, there is another stamp from Vilna.
+Our passport holder crossed over from the Russian-occupied area into Lithuania in 1940; using this Lithuanian Certificate of Identity (passport), there is another stamp from Vilna.
 Regarding the Chinese visa.
-Indeed – until August 1939 – no visas were required to enter Shanghai – but this document is from 1940.
+Until August 1939 – no visas were required to enter Shanghai – but this document is from 1940.
 The visa was issued 12 Dec 1940 by the Chinese consul in Stockholm / Sweden – and that is unusual.
-Why would a woman who made it to neutral Sweden continue on to Shanghai?
+Why would a woman who made it to neutral Sweden continue to Shanghai?
+Unusual Jewish Escape Route

-I found the following source: Wartime Shanghai and the Jewish Refugees from Central Europe
+I found the following source: Wartime Shanghai and the Jewish Refugees from Central Europe.

-…an article in the China Press of February 26, 1940 for example, stated that visas are NOW required for Shanghai…and further…a letter to New York and Lisbon mentioned clearly that the Chinese consul in Stockholm is granting visas without difficulties.
+…an article in the China Press of February 26, 1940, for example, stated that visas are NOW required for Shanghai…and further…a letter to New York and Lisbon mentioned clearly that the Chinese consul in Stockholm is granting visas without difficulties.